 In addition to a healthier diet, regular physical activity is an important part of your weight loss journey.

 Not only will it help you burn extra calories, but it will also keep you motivated and improve your general health and wellbeing.

 As you work through the weeks, you'll get lots of ideas and structured programmes to help you get active, from easy ways to gradually build activity into your day, to the popular Couch to 5K, 5K+ and Strength and Flex podcasts.

-The following links provide the tools and knowledge you'll need from day 1 of the plan.
-Before you download Week 1, it's worth taking a look so you can:
+The following links provide the tools and tips you'll need from day 1.
+Before starting the plan have a look so you can:

 Is this plan for me?

 This guide is intended for use by healthy adults with a body mass index (BMI) of 25 and over.
 Find out if you need to lose weight using the BMI healthy weight calculator.

 The plan is not suitable for children and young people or pregnant women.
 If you have a medical condition, you should consult a GP before starting.